philippklodt/velocity/README.md

 This is an obviously debatable list of rules of thumb about how to make the best use of the package.
 - *Setting* the `transformSequence` (Snippet 1) should only ever be done when the element is in its initial state (no transforms applied).
 So prefer to set the entire sequence in advance, even if some transforms are left at their identity values initially.
 - If you want to initialize a transform property to a value other than its zero-value, use force-feeding (if you animate) or the `hook()` function (if you don't).
 - For clarity of code, use the index-form only if necessary, that is if you have more than one occurrence of the TFF in the `transformSequence`.
-Even then
+Even then you should prefer aliasing the index-form by a more meaningful name.
+If you have access to ES2015 syntax, you can do something like this for Snippet 3:

+    ```javascript
+    /* after defining the transform sequence */
+    const MEANINGFUL_NAME = 'tff1';
+    /* .. later on when animating */
+    $el.velocity({ [MEANINGFUL_NAME]: 0 });
+    ```

 ## Caveats
 - I could not resist to use some of the ES2015 syntax (arrow functions, `let`/`const`, template literals, etc.).
 So you need to use [Babel] or something similar to make it work on all the browsers supported by Velocity.